Teething: Why is Your Dog Going Through This Phase and How Can You Help?

 During the teething phase, it is not uncommon for dogs to exhibit signs of discomfort, such as drooling, increased biting or chewing, and even mild aggression.
 Owners must be patient and understanding during this time, as these behaviours are typically temporary and will subside once the adult teeth have fully grown in.

-Why Dogs Go Through the Teething Phase: Unveiling the Reasons Behind It
+Why Dogs Go Through pain: Unveiling the Reasons Behind It

 The teething phase is a natural and important process in a dog’s life that helps them transition from puppyhood to adulthood.
 During this phase, dogs lose their baby teeth and grow permanent adult ones.
-Understanding why dogs go through the teething phase can help pet owners better support their furry friends.
+Understanding why dogs go through this phase can help pet owners support their furry friends better.

 Firstly, teething allows dogs to replace their sharp, fragile baby teeth with stronger, sturdier adult teeth.
 This is crucial for their overall health and well-being, as adult teeth are better equipped for chewing and consuming their regular diet.